-At the heart of the Safe System are six principles, these are the values that guide how road safety is approached by all of those involved.
-Based on these principles, five safe system elements are identified.
-These are: safe streets, safe road users, safe speeds, safe vehicles and post-collision response.
+At the heart of the Safe System are six principles, which are set out in the centre of Figure 1 here.
+These are the values that guide how road safety is approached by all of those involved.
+Based on these principles, five Safe System components are identified.
+These are: Safe Streets, Safe Road Users, Safe Speeds, Safe Vehicles and Post-crash Response.
 Together they reduce the risk and severity of a collision and reduce the likelihood of death and life changing injuries if a collision does occur.

 To create the Safe System multiple change mechanisms have been identified.
-These go beyond creating safe roads through engineering, education and enforcement to involving a wider range of organisations and approaches.
+Shown in Figure 1, these go beyond creating safe streets through engineering, education and enforcement to involving a wider range of organisations and approaches.